Graph cohomologies and rational homotopy type of configuration spaces

 We compare the cohomology complex defined by Baranovsky and Sazdanovi\'{c}, that is the $E_{1}$ page of a spectral sequence converging to the homology of the configuration space depending on a graph, with the rational model for the configuration space given by Kriz and Totaro.
 In particular we generalize the rational model to any graph and to an algebra over any field.
-We show that the dual of the Baranovsky and Sazdanovi\'{c}'s complex is quasi equivalent to this generalized version of the Kriz's model.
+We show that, in the case of configuration spaces of point on a even dimensional manifold, the dual of the Baranovsky and Sazdanovi\'{c}'s complex is quasi equivalent to this generalized version of the Kriz's model.